 In a recent interview Jason shares some details on his cart.
-He explains why keeping some special space around his DIT cart for the DP is important to him, and why at snack times his cart becomes very popular amongst the film crew.
+He explains why for his DIT work, keeping some special space around his cart for the DP is important to him, and why at snack times his cart becomes very popular amongst the film crew.

 Hi Jason, nice to meet you!
 Can you please tell us a bit about yourself?

 Hi everyone, my name is Jason Naran.
 I work as a DIT and Video Playback Operator based in Wellington.
 I usually get invited to work on big budget productions that come to shoot in New Zealand.
 I’m very lucky that Wellington is where Peter Jackson is based with his studios & post production companies.
 Wellington is also the home of famed Weta Digital and Weta Workshop.
 Between these facilities, it is easy to stay busy with complex and challenging projects.

 We are interested in your DIT cart because we know that everyone’s cart setup varies.
 How would you describe your personal overall cart setup?

 My current cart is very custom.
 I designed and built the aluminium chassis while working on an intense VFX Miniatures shoot last year.
 This cart is mainly intended as a studio based DP monitoring station, and is configured for color management.
 During my DIT work, I don’t always need to handle data management from my cart, as on bigger jobs, Park Road Post often handle the camera media.
 But when I need to, I normally place a Silverstack Lab station on a separate trolley nearby.
 It allows more room on my cart for the DP’s comfort and adds to their viewing experience.